Fall Watercolors with Round Brushes

 Watercolor with Round Brushes

-Quickly I noticed my paper supply was running out, but I had
+Quickly I noticed my paper supply was running out, but I had just enough to accomplish three small pieces that I plan to give later.

-In that moment, I wanted to paint with my Black Velvet Round Brushes.
+In that moment, I wanted to paint with my new Black Velvet Round Brushes.
 I settled on #8 with a vision for using all three but my choice for just one was excellent.

 These brushes are amazing and if you have ever wanted to dabble in watercolors, I highly recommend getting started with the three-pack made from squirrel hair and synthetic fibers.